kristinakun/project-visualizing-real-world-data/code/README.md

  - Select a dataset from a public source.
  - Create a Jupyter noteboosk to analyze the data
- - Analyze and vizualize data
+ - Analyze and vizualize data:
- - Gather insights from these visualizations
      - Understanding the data
      - Investigating the missing data
      - Distribution of the data
      - Correlation
+ - Gather insights from these visualizations:
      - Main outcomes

 <a name="results"></a>